 Skip to main content

-The first version of your agent won’t be the final one.
-Real callers say things your prompts didn’t anticipate, mispronounce reference numbers, and go off-script in ways no demo script covers.
-The fastest way to a good agent is to read the transcripts, find what broke, ask Agent Builder to fix it, and send the share link to a fresh pair of ears.
+Real callers say things your prompts did not anticipate, mispronounce reference numbers, and go off-script in ways no demo covers.
+The fastest way to improve an agent is to read the transcripts, identify the failure, ask Studio Assistant to fix it, and share the resulting build for review.

 Quick reference